USB controlled version of Scriber + Evaluation PCB, Available – April 2019

 This corresponds to a 20dB increase in detection threshold at the slowest speeds.

 The effect of varying the Speed control in real time, bandwidth is not changed but more integration time is available.
 This is useful when doppler spreading is present or to slow a maximum bandwidth signal to fit a webSDR.
+The stretched vertical pixel columns in the last two characters clearly show the poly phasing of the raised cosine windows used in pp/mt hell.

 The only other controls are a Beacon on/off switch which will continuously send the message held in the beacon store and a Normal/Invert switch which inverts the characters, useful for sending in lower sideband or to descending waterfall displays.